ericanarvaez/A03/README.md

 3. Follow the instructions for your local machine type to create the repository using the command line.

 Step 3: Upload a sample app to the GitHub repository

+Part 2: Glossary to include these terms in a bulleted list.

+Bold each of the Glossary words as you use them.
+Bold ONLY the glossary word.

+Branch

+Clone

+Commit

+Fetch

+GIT

+Github

+Merge

+Merge Conflict

+Push

+Pull

+Remote

+Repository